stjernberg/stjernberg/README.md

 ### Hi, I'm Sara 👋

-- ✨ I’m a Fontend Developer, currently attending the final sprint of Technigo Bootcamp.
+- ✨ I’m a Fontend Developer, graduated from Technigo Bootcamp Februrary 2021.

 - 🌱 I’m currently working on the final assignment, using React and Redux combined with Express and MongoDB for backend storage.